13 Silent Thyroid Symptoms to Watch Out For

 Frequent constipation could be an underactive thyroid symptom.
 “Thyroid hormones also play a role in keeping your digestive track running,” says Dr. Gupta.
 “If you produce too little, things get backed up.”

 Thinning hair, particularly on your eyebrows, is one of the many thyroid symptoms to watch out for.
 An underactive or overactive thyroid throws off your hair growth cycle, says Dr. Gupta.
 Usually, most of your hair grows while a small portion rests.
 When thyroid hormones are imbalanced, too much hair rests at one time, which means hair looks thinner, notes everydayhealth.com.
-These are other things your hair is trying to tell you about your health.
+Make sure you know these 6 silent signs of thyroid cancer.

 If your jeans feel snug but you swear you haven’t changed your eating or exercise habits, an under active thyroid might be to blame.
 “Lack of hormones decreases metabolism and calorie burning, so you may see gradual but unexplained weight gain,” says Dr. Gharib.